Vernon Memorial Healthcare + Gundersen Heath System

 Using general or local anesthesia, a surgical cut is made over the fractured bone, and the bone is placed in proper position with screws, pins, or plates attached to or placed in the bone, temporarily or permanently.
 If bone has been lost due to fracture, a surgeon may do a bone graft to help with proper healing or speed the healing process.
 This may be done using the patient’s own bone (usually taken from the hip), donor bone or synthetic substitute.

 This surgery requires replacing damaged joint surfaces with metal, ceramic and plastic prosthetic components.
 The socket component is always replaced with a cement-free metal shell, as its porous surface allows bone to grow into its substance.
 Some shells have a plastic, metal or ceramic liner that inserts into the metal and acts as a bearing surface.
 For traditional hip replacement, the head and neck of the femur are replaced with a metal stem fixed to the bone with or without cement.
+Review this document to see the Total Hip Arthroplasty Protocol.

 This surgery is done with a tiny camera to see inside your knee, along with other inserted medical instruments to repair your knee.
 Knee arthroscopy may be recommended for these knee problems: